Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

 Session Plugin Config (JSON)
-Here you may specify the configuration for the Session plugin as used by Kong Manager.
+Specify the configuration for the Session plugin as used by Kong Manager.

 **Example:**